prabeesh/prabeesh.github.io/content/blog/installing-apache-spark-on-ubuntu-1204.md

 ---
 Update: To install Apache Spark-1.0 follow [this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/)
 ---
 Apache Spark is an open source in memory cluster computing framework.
 Initially developed in UC Berkely AMPLab and now an Apache Incubator Project.
 Apache Spark is a cluster computing framework designed for low-latency iterative jobs and interactive use from an interpreter.
 It provides clean, language-integrated APIs in Scala, Java, and Python, with a rich array of parallel operators.
-You may read more about it [here](http://spark.apache.org/)
+You may read more about it [Spark Official Website](http://spark.apache.org/)

-You can download the Apache Spark distribution(0.8.0-incubating) from [here](http://d3kbcqa49mib13.cloudfront.net/spark-0.8.0-incubating.tgz).
+You can download the Apache Spark distribution(0.8.0-incubating) from [official website](http://d3kbcqa49mib13.cloudfront.net/spark-0.8.0-incubating.tgz).
 After that untar the downloaded file.
 ```
 $ tar xvf spark-0.8.0-incubating.tgz
 ```